 - Can be boring – especially at the beginning

 - Not for beginners, unless your target language has similarities to one that you already know

 - As all of the languages cover the exact same material, the diversity of the languages and cultures is reduced to a simple formula with no cultural context involved in their teaching

 - It lost its focus on audio when it turned into an app

 These sentences are indicative of specific syntactic patterns.
 So, when you focus on communicating these ideas and recognizing the syntactic patterns, combined with the daily training, you’re essentially acquiring the language naturally.

 This system is a giant database of sentences in 60+ languages.
 So the sentences are all “standard”.
 But this standardization means we lose a bit of local flavor.

 For example, Italian verbs conjugate differently for men and women.

-It seems weird to just have one sentence in English, and then have the multiple sentence options only in the written card.
+It seems weird to just have one sentence in English and then have multiple sentence options only on the written card.